ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 c.NotebookApp.password = 'sha1:123456...789'
 ```

-Where `username` is the username and `'sha1:123456...789'` is the hash returned by the `passwd()` command above.
+Where `username` is the actual username and `'sha1:123456...789'` is the hash returned by the `passwd()` command above.

 ### Systemd Configuration

-To access the notebook directly in HTTPS from the VM's IP address, traffic needs to be redirected from the default Jupyter Notebook port to port 443.
+To access the notebook directly in HTTPS from the VM's IP address, traffic needs to be redirected from Jupyter Notebook's default port to port 443.
 A systemd service is created for this purpose:

 ```
 sudo nano /etc/systemd/system/redirect-https.service
 ```

-This oneshot service adds an iptable rule to redirect all TCP traffic from port 443 to Jupyter Notebook's default port 8888.
+This oneshot service adds an iptable rule on startup to redirect all TCP traffic from port 443 to Jupyter Notebook's default port 8888.
 The file is edited as follows:

 ```
 [Unit]